The Mastiff Trainers -

 Check Your Mastiff's Learning Style

 Are you aware dogs also have a learning style that can greatly affect their ability to housetrain as well as be trained correctly.
-Evaluate your Mastiff's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper training methods.
+Evaluate your Mastiff's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper Mastiff training methods.

 Is your Mastiff dominating over you?